ui-schema/ui-schema/packages/docs/Schema.md

 ### Type Null

 Can be used to render some only-text/display widget that will not provide any entry in the resulting data.

+Validates true for `null` value but property exists. ❌

 [Specification](https://json-schema.org/understanding-json-schema/reference/null.html)